Alice Chalifoux

 Alice Chalifoux (January 22, 1908 – July 31, 2008) was the principal harpist with the Cleveland Orchestra from 1931 to 1974 and was its only female member for twelve years.
 Chalifoux learned to play the harp from her mother, studying music at local schools before studying under Carlos Salzedo at the Curtis Institute of Music.
-She was an authority on his music and inherited the Salzedo Summer Harp Colony after his death.
+She was an authority on his music and took over the Salzedo Summer Harp Colony after his death.
 She had a reputation as a specialist in orchestral harp technique and a master teacher.
-She taught at the Cleveland Institute of Music, the Oberlin Conservatory of Music, and the Baldwin-Wallace Conservatory of Music.
+She taught at the Cleveland Institute of Music, the Oberlin Conservatory of Music, the Baldwin-Wallace Conservatory of Music, and the University of Maryland School of Music.
 She continued teaching harp until her death in 2008, at the age of 100.
 Chalifoux received two honorary degrees for her work.
 In her personal life, Chalifoux married John Gordon Rideout in 1937 and had one daughter.

 Education

 Chalifoux was the youngest of four children born to the merchant and violinist Oliver Chalifoux and his wife, harpist Alice Hallé Chalifoux, in Birmingham, Alabama.
 After learning to play from her mother and continuing as a music student in local schools, Chalifoux was accepted as a student of Carlos Salzedo at the Curtis Institute of Music in Philadelphia, Pennsylvania.
-She inherited Salzedo's house and the Salzedo Summer Harp Colony after his death in 1961.
+She owned Salzedo's house and the Salzedo Summer Harp Colony after his death in 1961.
 She received two honorary degrees in the early 1990s: a doctor of fine arts from Bowdoin College and a doctor of musical arts from the Cleveland Institute of Music.